-New; for in both the Old and New Testaments everlasting life is offered to mankind by Christ, who is the only Mediator between God and man.
-Wherefore they are not to be heard who feign that the old fathers did look only for transitory promises.
-Although the law given from God by Moses, as touching ceremonies and rites, doth not bind Christians, nor ought the civil precepts thereof, of necessity to be received in any commonwealth; yet, notwithstanding, no Christian whatsoever is free from obedience to the commandments which are called moral.
+19. The Old Testament is not contrary to the w; for in both the Old and New Testaments erlasting life is offered to mankind by Christ, to is the only Mediator between God and man. herefore they are not to be heard who feign that e old fathers did look only for transitory promes.
+Although the law given from God by Moses, touching ceremonies and rites, doth not bind instians, nor ought the civil precepts thereof, of cessity to be received in any commonwealth; yct, twithstanding, no Christian whatsoever is free om obedience to the commandments which are lled moral.